-Recently, we have spoken to a lot of graduates looking for work.
+Over the years we have spoken to hundreds, if not thousands, of graduates looking for meaningful employment.
 Listening to their experiences has been a reminder that getting employed is definitely not all about qualifications!!
 Sadly it seems that things are not really improving; degree or not, the majority of young people coming out of education are struggling to find career opportunities that enable them to realise their potential.

 These conversations inspired one of the team, James Mills, to share his experience of finding a job when he moved to London back in 2005.
-Although at the time he was a fairly recent graduate, the lessons contained within the story can be applied to any job search and certainly helped in some way to support Sandy in her job-hunt more recently…
+Although at the time he was a fairly recent graduate, the lessons contained within the story can be applied to any job search and certainly have helped to support others in securing new roles.

 Struggling to Find a Job